-I propose a 1000-word interview essay exploring sight as a locus for insight: to what extent is insight grounded in sight?
-I will interview faculty and student writers in the department to discuss their own invention processes, to determine what link, if any, there is between sight and insight.
+I propose a 1000-word interview essay exploring isolation v. community a locus for insight: to what extent is do writers engage each as they write and when and how?
+I will interview faculty and student writers in the department to discuss their own writing processes, to determine what link, if any, there is between isolation and community as we write.

 I propose a 1000-word profile of Sam Maio, SJSU Creative Writing professor and poet.
-The profile will explore the sources of imagery in his poems as they emerge from his life and develop through his writing process.
-The profile will be based on interviews conducted with the subject, conducted after I read his published works.
+The profile will explore the sources his poems as they emerge from his life and develop through his writing process into poetry that speaks to and of community.
+What communities does his work address?
+What communities does his work emerge from?
+The profile will be based on interviews conducted with the subject, after I read his works.

-I propose a 1000-word personal essay to explore the relationship between sight and insight in my own writing: my essay will play with the relationship between eye and I, between the eye that sees and the I inspired by sight to insight.
-What does this process of eye-to-I writing look like from the inside?
+I propose a 1000-word personal essay to explore the relationship between isolation and community in my own writing: my essay will play with the relationship between solitude and community, between the isolate I who speaks and the communal I who addresses others.
+What does this relationship of solitude and community look like from the inside?
 What does it produce on the page?
+What does MY I have to say to the many I's who will be reading our publication?